SeleniumHQ/selenium/README.md

   ./go test_firefox
   ./go test_htmlunit
   ./go test_ie

 Note that the "test_chrome" target requires that you have the separate chromedriver binary available on your PATH.

+If you are interested in a single language binding, try one of:

+  ./go test_java

 To run all the tests just run:

   ./go test